 History of Firebase

-Firebase was started in 2011 and by October 2014, it was acquired by Google.
-Firebase is a backend service which helps the developers build realtime apps for iOS, Android and the web that can store and sync data instantly.
-And after merging with Google, Firebase has grown immensely from 110,000 to over 450,000 developers and has been adding new products to their portfolio.
+Firebase was started in 2011, and by October 2014, it was acquired by Google.
+Firebase is a backend service which helps developers build real-time apps for iOS, Android and the web that can store and sync data instantly.
+And after merging with Google, Firebase has grown immensely from 110,000 to over 450,000 developers and has added new products to its portfolio.

 By using Firebase Analytics, the iOS or Android app owners can understand how people use their app.
-The events and the user properties are captured automatically by the Firebase SDK thereby allowing the app owners to define their custom events so they can measure and analyze the parameters which are important to their business.
+The events and the user properties are captured automatically by the Firebase SDK, thereby allowing the app owners to define their custom events so they can measure and analyse the parameters which are important to their business.

-Firebase Analytics app has two key features i.e. unlimited reporting and audience segmentation.
-Firebase analytics gives unlimited reporting for up to 500 distinct events, or user properties which the user of this app can define with the help of Firebase SDK.
-Also it allows for audience segmentation i.e. the user of Analytics app can define custom audience based on device data, custom events, or user properties in Firebase Console.
+Firebase Analytics app has two key features, i.e. unlimited reporting and audience segmentation.
+Firebase analytics gives unlimited reporting for up to 500 distinct events or user properties, which the user of this app can define with the help of Firebase SDK.
+Also, it allows for audience segmentation, i.e. the user of the Analytics app can define a custom audience based on device data, custom events, or user properties in Firebase Console.

-The reports generated by Firebase Analytics give the app user an understanding of how his/her users behave thereby helping them to take informed decisions with respect to marketing their app and how to optimize their performance.
-This Analytics app has been created in a way that it is user and event based, rather than session or page view based.
+The reports generated by Firebase Analytics give the app using an understanding of how its users behave, thereby helping them to make informed decisions with respect to marketing their app and how to optimise their performance.
+This Analytics app has been created in a way that it is used and event-based, rather than session or page-view-based.

-It is up to the organizations to interpret and analyze this data and use it further to grow their business.
-Organizations can dig deep within their data to enhance app user base and accordingly design their marketing strategies.
-By analyzing the data, they can understand their strengths and weaknesses and where the opportunities exist.
+It is up to the organisations to interpret and analyse this data and use it further to grow their business.
+Organisations can dig deep within their data to enhance the app user base and accordingly design their marketing strategies.
+By analysing the data, they can understand their strengths and weaknesses and where the opportunities exist.

-Firebase Analytics also allows the iOS and android app owners to integrate with other services like Firebase Notifications, Big Query, Google Tag Manager, Firebase Crash reporting.
-For instance Firebase analytics can be linked to Big Query to execute custom analysis on the complete dataset.
+Firebase Analytics also allows the iOS and android app owners to integrate with other services like Firebase Notifications, Big Query, Google Tag Manager, and Firebase Crash reporting.
+For instance, Firebase analytics can be linked to Big Query to execute custom analysis on the complete dataset.

 Implementation of the app

 Implementing the Firebase Analytics app is an easy job.
-The user of this app just needs to add the Firebase SDK to his/her new or existing app and the collection of data begins immediately.
-The collected data can be viewed in Firebase console within hours of using the app.
+The user of this app just needs to add the Firebase SDK to his/her new or existing app, and data collection begins immediately.
+The collected data can be viewed in the Firebase console within hours of using the app.

-The Analytics app allows to log custom events which are meaningful to the Firebase Analytics user’s app.
-Also the app owner can define his audiences which are relevant to him in the firebase console.
-In this way he can target his custom audiences for promotions, or new app features.
+The Analytics app allows logging custom events which are meaningful to the Firebase Analytics user’s app.
+Also, the app owner can define his audiences which are relevant to him in the firebase console.
+In this way, he can target his custom audiences for promotions or new app features.